-Property professionals are making greater & more frequent use of drone technology as part of their asset management strategy.
+Property professionals are making greater and more frequent use of drone technology as part of their asset management strategy.
 This increase in demand reflects the overall upward trend in the sector with analysts at Barclays predicting a ten-fold increase in market value to $40bn in the next 5 years.

 How can property professionals benefit and what are the best ways to use this technology?